In short:

 This is a good fundamental measure, but you also need to look at whether resources are being allocated correctly.

-Revenue Per Billable Resource: Pricing services right for profitability means making sure the right resources (based on skill sets, experience, certifications) are assigned to activities that maximize billing rates.
+Pricing services right for profitability means making sure the right consultants (based on skill sets, experience, certifications) are assigned to activities that maximize billing rates.
 Senior staff working on simple projects is a waste, while project managers don’t want inexperienced resources attacking problems beyond their skills and potentially putting customer relationships at risk.
+Revenue per billable resource indicates how much revenue your billable resources generate during a specific time period, as well as the productivity of your consultant team.
+This number should be higher than the average fully loaded cost of your consultants, meaning your consultants are generating more revenue than it costs to employ them.

 Revenue per Billable Resource = Total Revenue / Billable FTEs

-This calculation gives you a way to compare year-over-year progress.
-If you can find competitive data, that provides another touchpoint for similar businesses in your area.
+This calculation gives you a way to compare annual and year-over-year progress.
+If you can, find competitive data that provides another touchpoint for similar businesses in your area.
 But stay local — national comparisons are less helpful because rates for services vary widely depending on practice focus and the regional cost of labor.

 Revenue per Employee = Total Revenue / FTE Headcount